gilm57/Enterprise-Hybrid-Network-Security-Identity-Lab-pfSense-AD-VPN-GPO-/README.md

 - Windows Server 2022 as Domain Controller with AD, DNS, DHCP, GPO, shared drives, and NPS (RADIUS)
 - Windows 10 domain-joined client with folder redirection, mapped drives, and VPN connectivity

-> All IPs, domain names, and hostnames are placeholders for security.
+> NOTE!
+All IPs, domain names, and hostnames are placeholders for security.

 ## Table of Contents
 1. [Lab Overview](#lab-overview)